codemancers/gitlab-dependabot-example/README.md

  Doing this will generate your Access Token.

-There is a file called `.env` in the root directory of this project with all the environment variables set to empty value.
+There is a file called `.env` (or create) in the root directory of this project with all the environment variables set to empty value.
 You can set the correct values as per the following options:

     GITLAB_KEY=your-key
     GITLAB_SECRET=your-secret